 Cultural integration in mergers and acquisitions: what’s at stake

-In many ways, merging two companies culturally is a lot like bringing two people together in a marriage.
-Even with a strong desire to enter the relationship, marriage partners typically bring with them two different backgrounds, experiences, and ways of operating.
+In many ways, merging two companies culturally is like bringing two people together in marriage.
+Even with a strong desire to enter the relationship, marriage partners typically bring with them two different backgrounds, experiences, and ways of living.
 To succeed, couples must find a new way of functioning together.

 The success of this very personal “integration” isn’t a foregone conclusion.
 (If you’ve ever disagreed with someone about how best to load a dishwasher, then you can understand why.)
-Ideally, the best elements of each person’s cultural background will inform a couple’s new way of functioning together as a family.
+Ideally, the best elements of each person’s background will inform a couple’s new way of living together as a family.

 It also results in greater employee buy-in, since one company’s practices aren’t steamrolling over the practices of the other.
 Given the chance to share about their preferred operational procedures, branded assets, and tech stack, staff from both companies feel heard and valued.
 This same process also builds unity between the two previously independent teams as they work together in a constructive way to solve problems.

 Cultural integration at the operational level

 From an operational standpoint, cultural integration is both a goal and a byproduct of a successful M&A implementation.

 Broadly speaking, you want the unity and efficiency that comes from cultural integration.
 But in order to achieve it, you’ll need to prioritize cultural integration in the way you navigate hundreds of individual points of operational integration—what we call rebranding implementation.

 Over the course of an M&A, the marketing and other functional area staffs of the two companies will be required to come together again and again around everything from product packaging that meets regulatory requirements and real estate consolidations to financial planning, brand governance, and reorganizations of staff.
 All of these efforts bring individuals from both “sides” together as they discover and try to resolve pain points.